Bridenbecker/emodpy-workflow/docs/tutorials/scenarios_and_sweeps.md

 # Learn how to create scenarios and do sweeps

-TODO: the following is a good idea

-- Add distribution of vaccine on STIDebut to vaccine/campaign.py
-- What about doing it on their 15th birthday instead?
-Simulate an annual checkup

-TODO: ensure the run command and sample count discussion at the end lines up with the prior tutorials

-TODO: anything else at the end?

 ## **What is a scenario or sweep?**

 A scenario (sweep) is a set of hyperparameters and values that will be applied to a frame.
 One can think of them as